The 30 Smartest Celebrities In Hollywood

 During his 'Inside the Actors Studio' interview, Duchovny revealed that the title of his unfinished doctoral thesis was 'Magic and Technology in Contemporary Poetry and Prose.'

+Flavour Flav co-wrote the first Public Enemy album, heralded for its militant, revolutionary lyrics.

+The Vassar alum maintains ties as a trustee and one-time commencement speaker.

-The two-time Oscar nominated actor studied history at Yale, where a back injury forced his early retirement from the crew team.
+The two-time Oscar nominated actor studied history at Yale where a back injury while rowing forced his retirement from crew.
 It was then that he tried his hand at theatre.

 After graduation, Norton moved to Osaka to consult on behalf of his grandfather's non-profit, Enterprise Foundation, a leading provider of capital and expertise for affordable housing.
 There he studied Aikido, a martial art, and became fluent in Japanese.